 To request access to Customer Data (message content or files), you should contact your workspace primary owner.
 If you don’t know who your primary owner, is visit the About this workspace page.
 If you need help, get in touch with email@example.com and we’ll direct your request to the right person.

 You might also have certain rights to request access to the data that Slack may have collected about you.
 In order to exercise those rights and to request access to Other Information (workspace, account or usage info), any customer or user can contact firstname.lastname@example.org and we will be in touch.

 How do I delete personal information from Slack?

-Before you deactivate your account, you can also remove any profile information if you like, such as your name and email address.
-Depending on your workspace’s settings, you may also be able to remove messages and delete files.
+Depending on your workspace’s settings, you may be able to remove your profile information and/or delete messages and files that you’ve shared before your account is deactivated.
 Get in touch with a workspace owner or admin if you have any questions about editing and deletion settings.

 How do I delete messages and files from Slack?

 Because mistakes sometimes happen, it’s possible to edit and delete messages in Slack.
 If allowed by their workspace owners and admins, members can edit and delete the messages that they send.
 Workspace owners and admins can delete anyone’s messages in public channels, and in private channels that they've joined.

 Please note that your company may have chosen to retain edit and deletion logs.
 To learn more, review your workspace settings and take a look at our Help Centre.